The Truth About Racism in Spain: Tips for Visiting Spain While Black

 Blackface is a tradition

 Spaniards don’t see anything wrong with blackface.
 During Christmas, Los Reyes Magos (the three wise men) are the star of the show.
 Forget Papa Noel (Santa Claus).
-Balthazar, one of the three wise men, is black.
+Balthazar, one of the three wise men, is an Arab but for some reason Spaniards think he’s black.
 Every Christmas, Spanish men in every corner of the country put on blackface to portray Balthazar.

 On a popular TV show, Tu Cara Me Suena (Your Face Looks Familiar), Spanish celebrities regularly dress up as black artists and perform their hit songs in front of judges.
 It’s like The Voice, Blackface style.
 I watched impersonations of Ne-Yo, Stevie Wonder, and Celia Cruz.
-They were beyond cringe-worthy!
+My gosh, they were beyond cringe-worthy!

 The reasons Spaniards often give for using Blackface are: